hollyniquette/prework-study-guide/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?
-  To learn about the elements needed to begin coding
+  To begin understanding how the web development workflow works To learn the basics of code languages how they work
 - Why did you build this project?
-  To learn how to use those elements and what they do
-- What problem does it solve?
+  To see how a webpage behaves when making changes to the code To understand the differences and purposes of code languages and how they interact
 - What did you learn?
+  How the CLI works and how to use it with VSCode and GitHub How version control works through git and branches How to merge branches to GitHub with pushing and pulling How the elements of HTML structure a webpage and interacts with CSS How CSS visually affects a webpage
+  How JavaScript uses variables to describe and store information

 ## Installation